Fayash30/StreamNet/README.md

 # StreamNet

-StreamNet is a web application built with React + Vite.
+StreamNet is a web application built with React + Vite and enhanced with Material-UI (MUI).
 It utilizes RapidAPI's YouTube v3 API for video rendering.
 The app is designed to allow users to view videos, live streams, and search for videos seamlessly.
 It is responsive, adapting its layout based on the device screen size.

 ![StreamNet Screenshot](./Screenshots/Streamnet.png)